CarleAlexandre/SleepeeC/README.md

 A lightweight, fast, and portable build tool for C/C++ projects.
 This tool aims to be much simpler and more intuitive than CMake, while offering powerful features like wildcard-based source discovery and ignore rules.

+I also at some point would like to add a way to make it faster and less complicated to compile code

 ## Why

  - i have a an issue with how we build project in c, i want it to be faster and more streamlined